-Although efficient, the main application of archeomagnetism, however, cannot only be reduced to the dating of baked archeological materials.
-For instance, attempts have been made to recover a geomagnetic signal from pre-Columbian lime-plaster samples collected from the archeological site of Teotihuacan (Mesoamerica; Soler-Arechalde et al., 2006) or from sundried adobe bricks sampled in Peru and Egypt (Games, 1977; 1980).
-For the latter objects, laboratory experiments showed that a consistent but rather weak magnetic remanence was acquired in the ambient field, while the clay mixed with water was thrown and shaped in a wooden mold (inducing a "shear remanent magnetization"; Games, 1977), rather than during the drying itself (see also Genevey, 2002).
-In order to obtain intensity values, Games (1977; 1980) proposed to use a non-thermal method, involving the replacement of the ancient NRM measured on a brick sample by a new magnetization acquired after re-fabrication of the sample in known field conditions.
+Archeomagnetism is not limited to the dating of baked archeological materials.
+For instance, attempts have been made to recover a geomagnetic signal from pre-Columbian lime-plaster samples collected from the archeological site of Teotihuacan (Mesoamerica; Soler-Arechalde et al. [93]) and from sun-dried adobe bricks sampled in Peru and Egypt (Games [94,95]).
+For the latter objects, laboratory experiments showed that a consistent but rather weak magnetic remanence was acquired in the ambient field, when the clay was mixed with water and shaped in a wooden mold

+(inducing a "shear remanent magnetization"; Games, [94]), rather than during the drying itself (see also Genevey [96]).
+In order to obtain intensity values, Games [94,95] proposed to use a non-thermal method, involving the replacement of the ancient NRM measured on a brick sample by a new magnetization acquired after re-fabrication of the sample in known field conditions.
 The first results obtained by this author from Egyptian ancient adobe bricks were relatively promising, although scattered, but the effort was not pursued.
 One of the main reasons for this probably arose from the difficulty in routinely reproducing in the laboratory the original manufacturing process (with a significant change in scale between a whole brick and a small sample).
-Moreover, the physical process leading to the acquisition of the stable magnetization in adobe bricks remains poorly controlled, and much less understood than in the case of baked materials.
-Other attempts were also made to derive ancient geomagnetic field directions from mural paintings (Chiari and Lanza, 1997; 1999; Zanella et al., 2000; Goguitchaichvili et al., 2004).
-According to Chiari and Lanza (1997; 1999) and Zanella et al. (2000), the physical process of the magnetization acquisition in red colored painting is related to grains of hematite free to orient along the direction of the Earth's magnetic field when the paint applied to a wall is liquid; the magnetization becomes locked when the paint dries, thus forming a consistent "pictorial" remanent magnetization.
-Tests carried out in Italy, in particular in Pompei where the red color was often used for the backgrounds of wall paintings (Zanella et al., 2000), and in Mesoamerica have shown that it was possible to recover a rather consistent geomagnetic field direction from mural paintings.
-The precision of these determinations ( $\alpha{95}$ comprised between ~5° and ~10°) is not sufficient to derive strong dating constraints for the studied paintings or to integrate the data into a reference archeomagnetic directional database.
+Moreover, the physical process leading to the acquisition of the stable magnetization in adobe bricks remains poorly understood, and much less so than for baked materials.

+Other attempts were also made to derive ancient geomagnetic field directions from mural paintings (Chiari and Lanza [97,98]; Zanella et al. [99]; Goguitchaichvili et al. [100]).
+According to Chiari and Lanza [97,98] and Zanella et al. [99], the physical process of the magnetization acquisition in red colored painting is related to grains of hematite free to orient parallel to the Earth's magnetic field when the paint applied to a wall is liquid; the magnetization becomes locked when the paint dries, thus forming a consistent "pictorial" remanent magnetization.
+Tests carried out in Italy, in particular in Pompei where the red color was often used for the backgrounds of wall paintings (Zanella et al. [99]), and in Mesoamerica have shown that it was possible to recover a rather consistent geomagnetic field direction from mural paintings.
+The precision of these determinations ( $\alpha{95}$ comprised between $\sim 5^{\circ}$ and $\sim 10^{\circ}$ ) is not sufficient to derive strong dating constraints for the studied paintings or to integrate the data into a reference archeomagnetic directional database.
 But further investigation, for instance on the influence of roughness and porosity of the painted surfaces on the magnetic record, should strengthen this particularly interesting and promising approach dealing with sometimes very well dated materials.